nci/scores/.github/ISSUE_TEMPLATE/new_score.md

 **(Please delete this section if not applicable) I intend to submit a pull request for the new metric, statistical test or data processing tool**
 - [ ] Please read the [Contributing Guide](https://scores.readthedocs.io/en/latest/contributing.html#contributing-guide), in particular the [Development Process for a New Score or Metric](https://scores.readthedocs.io/en/latest/contributing.html#development-process-for-a-new-score-or-metric) section
 - [ ] Please read the [pull request checklist](https://github.com/nci/scores/blob/develop/.github/pull_request_template.md)
-- [ ] I understand that, due to practical constraints, it may not always be possible for a metric or statistical test to be added
+- [ ] I understand that, due to practical constraints, it may not always be possible for a metric, statistical test, or tool to be added